(LAK tyoo lose)

 Endocrine & metabolic: Dehydration, hypernatremia, hypokalemia

-Gastrointestinal: Abdominal discomfort, abdominal distention, belching, cramping, diarrhea (excessive dose), flatulence, nausea, vomiting
+Gastrointestinal: Abdominal cramps, abdominal distention, abdominal distress, diarrhea (excessive dose), eructation, flatulence, nausea, vomiting

 Concerns related to adverse effects:

-• Electrolyte imbalance: Monitor periodically for electrolyte imbalance when lactulose is used >6 months or in patients predisposed to electrolyte abnormalities (eg, elderly).
+• Electrolyte imbalance: Monitor periodically for electrolyte imbalance when lactulose is used >6 months or in patients predisposed to electrolyte abnormalities (eg, elderly, debilitated patients).
 Hepatic disease may predispose patients to electrolyte imbalance.
 Infants receiving lactulose may develop hyponatremia and dehydration.

 • Diabetes: Use with caution in patients with diabetes mellitus; solution contains galactose and lactose.